-Towers of San Marino Introduction
+Location of the San Marino Towers

 The enclaved microstate of the Republic of San Marino is located in the Northeast section of the Italian Peninsula.
 Additionally, the capital city is named San Marino and it sits on top of the 739 meter tall Monte Titano.

-Brief History of San Marino Republic
+History of the San Marino Republic

 Although San Marino is one of the smallest states in Europe, it has one of the most venerable historical backgrounds.
 The founding father of the republic was a Christian stonemason named Marinus.

 Additionally, Marinus was originally from the island of Arba in what would be present day Croatia.
 The city walls of nearby Rimini had been destroyed by pirates in 256 A.C.E. and Marinus had traveled to Rimini to assist with the reconstruction.

 However, Marinus was also giving Christian sermons to his congregation in Rimini.
 As a result, he was targeted by the Roman emperor Diocletian who was vigorously persecuting Christians at that time.